Travel Packing List Tips

 Some people like to pack the week before a trip.
 However, I find that I overpack because I’ve forgotten what I’ve already included.
 “Let’s throw in just one more pair of jeans, I can’t remember if I packed one or two pairs”.
 I also find that I may forget something because I didn’t write down what I didn’t add and now I can’t really see what is inside.

 So that’s my list for packing tidbits!
 I hope it was helpful.
 If I’ve forgotten anything that you can’t live without, drop me a comment below and I’ll add it to the list.
+If you want to explore some fabulous and unique travel gift ideas, head over to check out this list from “Four Around the World”.

 If you are ready to take off on an amazing adventure and you need some inspiration, head back to my destination page for a list of places we have traveled.